 KFF estimates that 19% of nursing facilities would currently meet the minimum RN and nurse aide HPRD staffing standards and the remaining 81% would need to hire more RNs or nurse aides (Figure 1).
 Nearly half of facilities meet the RN requirement (52%) but only 28% meet the nurse aide requirement.
 The Centers for Medicare and Medicaid Services (CMS) estimates that 25% of facilities would meet the minimum staffing standards for nurse hours, which is slightly different from the KFF estimate because CMS’ estimate accounts for the 24/7 rule for RNs.
 It is not clear how CMS accounted for the 24/7 rule given currently available data or what month(s) of data were used in the CMS estimates.
 KFF uses the most currently available data for both RNs and nurse aides.
 Different months of data could also contribute to differences in the estimates.
 Neither KFF nor CMS account for the hardship exemptions in the estimates nor is it clear what share of the facilities that do not meet minimum standards would apply and qualify for a hardship exemption.

-Most (90%) for-profit nursing facilities would need to hire more RNs or nurse aides compared with 60% of government and for-profit facilities to comply with proposed HPRD staffing minimums.
+Most (90%) for-profit nursing facilities would need to hire more RNs or nurse aides compared with 60% of government and non-profit facilities to comply with proposed HPRD staffing minimums.
 (Figure 2).
 When looking at ownership of facilities that meet the RN requirement, a larger share of non-profit facilities would meet the 0.55 standard than for-profit and government facilities (75%, 44%, and 61%, respectively).
 When looking at nurse aides, about half of non-profit and government facilities meet the minimum staffing levels, compared with only 20% of for-profit facilities.